wjgoarxiv/PyHLV/README.md

 ## **5. Limitations**
 PyHLV is designed to be simple and user-friendly.
 However, it has the following limitations:
-- Only works for extracting phase equilibrium points from P-T data of the DWStemp program (Dongwon logging software).
+- Only works for extracting phase equilibrium points from P-T data of the DWStemp program (Dongwon logging software; refer to the raw data stored in the `examples/` folder).
 If the data is from another software, the user needs to manually convert the data into a compatible format.
 The software will then be able to produce the equilibrium points and display them graphically.
 - User must adjust option values (ninput, stepreg, pen, etc.), if P-T data is too complicated.
 - Can only process one file at a time.